animatedmax/spring-data-geode/src/main/markdown/index.md

 have its own Sub-Regions and configuration.
 A Sub-Region does not inherit attributes from its parent Region.
 Regions types may be mixed and matched subject to Apache Geode constraints.
 A Sub-Region is naturally declared as a child element of a Region.
-The Sub-Region’s `name` attribute is the simple name.
+The Sub-Region's `name` attribute is the simple name.
 The preceding example might be configured as follows: